ROCm/rocBLAS-Examples/Level-1/axpy/README.md

-# rocBLAS - Examples axpy
-This example presents two independent vectors 'X' and 'Y' and scalar value 'alpha' transferred to the GPU device and calling the rocBLAS axpy function.
-Inside the rocBLAS axpy function, 'alpha' is multiplied with the individual element of vector 'X' and the resultant vector is added with the vector 'Y', overwriting vector 'Y' with the result.
-Result vector is then retrieved to the host.
-Then, result vector along with the gold standard (calculated using CPU) are displayed and maximum relative error between them is calculated.

 # rocBLAS-Examples axpy
-This example presents two independent vectors 'X', 'Y' and scalar 'alpha' transferred to the GPU device and calling the rocBLAS axpy function.
+This example presents two independent vectors 'X', 'Y' and a scalar 'alpha' transferred to the GPU device and calling the rocBLAS axpy function.
 Inside the rocBLAS axpy function, 'alpha' is multiplied with the individual element of vector 'X' and the resultant vector is added with the vector 'Y', overwriting vector 'Y' with the result.
 Result vector is retrieved from the device to the host.
 Then, result vector along with the gold standard (calculated using CPU) are displayed and maximum relative error between them is calculated.

 ## Documentation
 Run the example without any command line arguments to use default values (alpha=1, incx=1, incy=1, n=5).